top of page

 If you're ready to start, download the 30-day Bible reading plan and commit to this journey through scripture.
 Whether you read through the entire Bible in a month or take smaller steps, the important thing is to stay in God's Word daily.

-Reading the Bible in 30 days has been a transformative experience and though I am now reading at a slower place I learned so much through this journey.
+Reading the Bible in 30 days has been a transformative experience, and though I am now reading at a slower pace, I learned so much through this journey.
 It has helped me prioritize Scripture, see the big picture of God's plan, and grow closer to Him.
 I encourage you to take on this challenge and discover the spiritual growth and renewal it brings.

 Are you ready to read the entire Bible in 30 days?
 Download your 30-day reading plan, commit to the journey, and experience the transformative power of God's Word!